‘Good Samaritan’ praised for actions in Indiana mall shooting - NewsBreak

 Rep. Jim Banks said: “I am praying for the three victims of the tragedy in Greenwood this weekend and their families.
 It’s painful to see this sort of senseless violence so close to home.
 But I’m grateful a good guy with a gun was there to prevent further casualties.”

 “Today, we continue to pray for the families of the fallen and those injured in yesterday’s senseless tragedy.
-Please join me in recognizing the heroism of the citizen who subdued the shooter and whose actions surely prevented further loss of life,” said Congressman Jim Baird.Celebration of life to be held for Spencer Webb in Eugene
+Please join me in recognizing the heroism of the citizen who subdued the shooter and whose actions surely prevented further loss of life,” said Congressman Jim Baird.‘It was chaos’: Witnesses describe scene inside mall during shooting

 Congressman Greg Pence said Dicken “ended the trajectory of this incident.”